Minimally Invasive Procedures

-"UFE is a viable alternative to hysterectomy," said Wayne Wivell, MD, chief of interventional radiology at MWH.
+"UFE is a viable alternative to hysterectomy," said Wayne Wivell, MD, chief of interventional radiology at Melrose Wakefield Hospital.
 "With UFE, women are typically hospitalized for one night and often are able to return to work within a week."

-For a gynecological surgeon or interventional radiologist Please call our physician referral line at 1-800-540-9191.
+For a gynecological surgeon or interventional radiologist, please call our physician referral line at 800-540-9191.